"The pinnacle of the scholarly world is

 The main market square of this grand city is a huge expanse in which are six separate tiled lots connected by paths in large grassy field.
 Each of these six lots holds a different kind of market.
 One is for food, one is for literature and scholarly works, the third is for crafted goods, the fourth for animals, plants, seeds and gardening tools.
 The fifth is magical supplies and equipment (and the occasional magic item) and the sixth is for services - where one may hire servants, couriers, guards, gardeners, artists, laborers and the like.

-The Tower of the Empyrean Regime
+The Empyrean Regime

 The Grand Amphitheatre